search ]

 define('DB_HOST', 'localhost');

-The database name, username, and password are the settings you defined during the creation of the database, but the DB_HOST setting is a bit trickier to crack.
-In most cases, its value should be localhost, but some hosting companies may require a different value.
+The database name, username, and password are the settings you defined during the creation of the database.
+The DB_HOST setting is a bit trickier – in most cases, its value should be localhost, but some hosting companies may require a different value.

 You can also set a different port for the database server; here are two examples: